web-deps/odom/README.md

 ## Introduction

 A component-based JavaScript framework for building user interfaces.
 It is highly flexible and compatible with other frameworks and libraries.
-You can easily integrate it in existing projects or use it to create a web app from scratch.
-The framework provides a number of ways to manage resources in terms of reusability, loading and more.
-It provides built in support for middleware, allowing you to extend its functionality easily.
 Acom provides both declarative and procedural ways of building user interfaces.

 ## Features